2 Zip Fanny Pack – Free Sewing Pattern

 The front of the zipper bag is against the table, as well as the right side of both side flaps.
 The turned-in edges of the side flaps are pointing toward the bag.

-2. Carefully insert each side flap inside the bag through the side openings (smaller turned-under end first).
+2. Carefully insert the side flap inside the bag through the side opening (smaller turned-under end first).

 Line up all raw edges and pin or clip in place.
 You will need to flatten the front of the bag against the back of the bag.
 Depending on your seam allowances, there may be some pinching at the corners.
 This is no big deal.